hrolfrc/glmpynet/CONTRIBUTING.md

 Contributing to bib-ami
 =======================

-First off, thank you for considering contributing to `bib-ami`!
+First off, thank you for considering contributing to `glmpynet`!
 We welcome any help, from reporting a bug to suggesting a new feature.
 This project is maintained by volunteers in their spare time, so your contributions are highly valued.